 In all my years tending to houseplants I have found that in almost all cases the loss of leaves on a dracaena plant is down to a poor care routine.

-Can you save a dracaena with no leaves?
+Saving a dracaena with no leaves is possible

-What if your dracaena has an issue that has caused it to lose all its foliage … can a dracaena that has lost all its leaves be saved?
+What if your dracaena has an issue that has caused it to lose all its foliage … can you save a dracaena with no leaves?

 In most cases you can revive a dracaena with no leaves.
 As an evergreen succulent dracaena should always have some leaves.
 So if the plant has lost all its foliage this is a sign of a serious underlying problem which you must investigate immediately.
 Even with serious issues, immediate action can often lead to saving the plant.